- Ishan Wijewardana

 ā My Final Take:

-But I sometimes think, preventative healthcare face immense scrutiny from the medical community, and Neko wonāt be alone in this.
+But I sometimes think, preventative healthcare startups face immense scrutiny from the medical community, and Neko wonāt be alone in this.
+There will be a constant uphill battle with regulatory risks, building consumer trust, and the usual high CAC.

-I donāt believe the opportunity will be that big in the UK.
+I also donāt believe the opportunity will be that big in the UK.
 This feels more appropriate for Sweden or the US.

 Reply